Our video recorder & uploader plugin is available in the WordPress marketplace. Here are the steps to get the plugin onto your WordPress site:

-Go to the Clipchamp entry on wordpress.org or search for Clipchamp in the plugin directory in your admin panel.
-Install the plugin just like you would any other WordPress plugin.
+Go to the Clipchamp entry on wordpress.org or search for Clipchamp in the plugin directory in your WP admin panel.
+Install the plugin as you would any other WordPress plugin.

-Please also note that depending on the destination of video files you'd like to use, you need to connect your YouTube channel, set up and configure an Amazon S3 account, a Microsoft Azure account, or a Google Drive account in your Clipchamp API configuration.
+Depending on the destination of video files you'd like to use, you need to connect your YouTube channel, set up and configure an Amazon S3 account, a Microsoft Azure account, connect to your Dropbox account or to your Google Drive account in the Clipchamp API configuration.

 Sending user generated videos from the WordPress front-end to the WordPress Media Gallery is also possible.